Otters raised by CROW released back out into wild

 The release went smoothly, as the four otters jumped into a branch off of the Sanibel River, curious to explore their new muddy and grassy digs.

-There are still four more otters being nurtured by CROW and their release date is still pending, but will take place in the near future.
+There still are four more otters being nurtured by CROW and their release date is still pending, but will take place in the near future.

-“As mammals, they imprint on humans quickly, so we asked other places in Florida if they had any otters to give us and the Florida Aquarium did in the beginning of March, and Clearwater Aquarium also gave us a few otters,” said CROW senior wildlife rehabilitator Willow Bender.
+“As mammals, they imprint on humans quickly, so we asked other places in Florida if they had any otters to give us and the Florida Aquarium did in the beginning of March, and also Clearwater Aquarium also gave us a few otters,” said CROW senior wildlife rehabilitator Willow Bender.
 “We ended up with a total of eight.
 It’s the most otters we ever had here.”

 A ninth adult male otter was added, as well, after being admitted to CROW after being hit by a car, but he was later sent to a sanctuary in Athens, Ga.